TulipSMP/Tiramisu/README.md

 # Tiramisu
 An open source discord bot for all audiences, developed by the folks at RoseSMP.

+### ⚠️ Not Ready for Production
+This bot is not finished, and is far from useable.
+In the meantime, feel free to open a pull request to help us out.

 ## Getting Started
 See [Getting Started](./doc/getting-started.md) for instructions on how to run and develop this bot.